 Pine Grove Property, Nevada - The Pine Grove project, located in Lyon County, Nevada, is the Company's most advanced project.
-At the time of writing of this MDA Lincoln is beginning the permitting studies needed to take the project to production.
+At the time of writing of this MDA Lincoln is well underway the permitting studies needed to take the project to production.
 An amended and restated Preliminary Economic Assessment was issued on February 4, 2015 and filed with the British Columbia Securities Commission and is available for review under the Company's profile on SEDAR (see Lincoln news release February 16, 2015).
+A prefeasibility study will be undertaken by mid 2018 and be completed in the final quarter of that same year.